OriHillairetdev/battle-ready-minis/README.md

     * Edge
     * Firefox

-    Chrome and edge has no problems and loaded fast and with no problems everything was at the right scale and there where no problems
+    Chrome and edge have no problems and loaded fast and with no problems everything was at the right scale and there where no problems

     Firefox had a strange delay of about two seconds for all the images to load but after they wher laoded everything functioned as normal